 Pest Control - Squirrels

-Note: We do not offer a service to deal with squirrels, this page is to offer advice and information only
+Note: Adur & Worthing Councils do not offer a service to deal with squirrels, this page is to offer advice and information only.
+Please see our pest control homepage for how to request a pest control service.

 The grey squirrel was introduced from North America during the last century.